 LizMars Inc. is a Toronto-based company representing filmmaker

 Liz Marshall is a Canadian documentary filmmaker based in Toronto.
 Since the 1990s she has directed and produced independent projects and been part of film and television teams, creating broadcast, theatrical, campaign and cross-platform documentaries shot around the world.
-Marshall’s work illuminates social and environmental justice through immersive character-driven narratives.
+Marshall’s work illuminates social justice and environmental themes through immersive character-driven narratives.
 She is known for her award-winning feature length films THE GHOSTS IN OUR MACHINE (2013) and WATER ON THE TABLE (2010).

 Currently, Liz is completing MIDIAN FARM, a documentary about a 1970s Canadian back-to-the-land utopian social experiment.
 She is developing MEAT THE FUTURE, an impact documentary about the emerging food revolution referred to as clean meat – real meat without slaughter.